Here are some of the books that have really helped with my mental health journey.

 Self compassion is one of my big struggles, so I found this quite a tough read, but not because of the content of the writing style, it just really hit me emotionally.

 Want to learn more about the science behind positivity?
-This is a great book that highlights the research being carried out in a revolutionary science and gives tools to help you transform your outlook.
+This is a great book from Barbara Fredrickson that highlights the research being carried out in a revolutionary science and gives tools to help you transform your outlook.

-This is an incredible, eye-opening read all about habits and why some people struggle with change while others seem to remake themselves overnight.
+One of my favourite books; this is an incredible, eye-opening read from Charles Duhigg, all about habits and why some people struggle with change while others seem to remake themselves overnight.

 Examining the pleasurable state of flow, whether at work, at play or in our relationships.
 We can learn how to live in harmony with ourselves, our society and, ultimately, with the greater universe.

-A great insight into one person’s journey and the different types of therapies she explored.
+A friend recommended this book by Priscilla Warner; it’s a great insight into one person’s journey and the different types of therapies she explored.

-A brilliant book for those who want to explore the mind/body connection and to find the proof that the body can heal itself.
+A brilliant book from Dr Lissa Rankin, for those who want to explore the mind/body connection and to find the proof that the body can heal itself.

 A personal account of Rachel Kelly’s journey dealing with depression and how words helped her.
 Rachel’s words of choice is poetry, for me, I started devouring fiction and non fiction books.

-Another emotional read for me but well worth it for the insights into depression and how it works.
+Another emotional read for me but well worth it for the insights into depression and how it works; from Dorothy Rowe.

 A really good introduction to mindfulness; it also includes some very easy to follow exercises to get you practising.

-I bought this after watching the movie ‘Patch Adams’, staring Robin Williams because I just had to learn more about this amazing man who challenged the medical system in the US.
+I bought this after watching the movie ‘Patch Adams’, staring Robin Williams because I just had to learn more about this amazing man who challenged the medical system in the US and created the Gesundheit Institute.

-This is a really good read with lots of practical advice; it left me wondering why more GPs are not like this…..
+This is a really good read with lots of practical advice from Dr Rangan Chatterjee; it left me wondering why more GPs are not like this…..

 A great read for understanding some of the basics of mindfulness.
 A bit hard going at the end chapter, A Selection of Buddhist Sutras.